AFCI Requirements: The 2024 CEC Changes That Affect Every Residential Project

 AFCI + GFCI: Dual Protection

-Some locations require both AFCI and GFCI " such as kitchen countertop circuits (AFCI per 26-656, GFCI per 26-700).
+Some locations may require both AFCI and GFCI - such as receptacle circuits where Rule 26-658 and Rule 26-700 both apply.
 Solutions:

 Nuisance Tripping - The #1 Complaint